 The Texyloop process is based on the principle of separating the

-(polyesterfabric and pvc).
-In this process the pvc coating is
+fabric and PVC).
+In this process, the PVC coating is separated from

 redundant end product at the end of their life cycle (possibly

-several years old) aretreated by Texyloop.
+several years old) is treated by Texyloop.
 The Texyloop process is

-based on the Vinyloop PVC recycling proces (www.vinyloop.com).
+based on the Vinyloop PVC recycling process (www.vinyloop.com).

 The following picture presents the Textyloop process.

 Buitink USA has joined Texyloop and brings his cutting wastes/